husniadil/cursor-tools/docs/playwright-console-logs.md

-Querying Perplexity AI using sonar-pro for: How can I fetch and handle javascript console logs when using Playwright for browser automation?
+Querying Perplexity AI using perplexity/sonar for: How can I fetch and handle javascript console logs when using Playwright for browser automation?
 To fetch and handle JavaScript console logs with Playwright:

 1. Use the `page.on('console')` event listener to capture console messages: